Estimate your business rates

 Barbara has a business in England.
-The rateable value of her business is £10,000, so she uses the 2017 to 2018 small business multiplier (46.6p) to estimate her business rates as follows:
+The rateable value of her business property is £10,000, so she uses the 2022 to 2023 small business multiplier (49.9 pence) to estimate her business rates as follows:

 £10,000 (rateable value) x £0.499 pence (multiplier) = £4,990 (basic business rates)